 Although auction houses tend to sell items of higher value it is also possible to buy relatively inexpensive mixed lots at Warwick & Warwick sales.
 You may also buy items at stamp fairs, jumble sales, online trading sites, charity shops and from dealers.

-Regardless of how you choose to acquire your stamps, there are affordable avenues available to suit every budget.
+Regardless of how you choose to acquire your stamps, there are affordable avenues available to suit every buying and selling budget.

 Don’t attempt to remove a stamp from an envelope or its paper backing by pulling it as this will cause irreparable damage.
 Use a pair of sharp scissors to trim the paper (about 2cms around it) ready to be soaked.